Getting to Know Your Neighborhood: Inman Square

 11 Springfield St.

 This bustling Mexican restaurant on a quiet side street is anything but ordinary.
 The guacamole couldn’t be fresher—waiters slice and mash fragrant avocados at your table—and the pitchers of sangria couldn’t be fruitier.
 Try the slow-cooked pork carnitas or pan-seared marinated duck breast with mole Maria.
 You’ll find a small but delicious list of Mexican cocktails, too.
 The restaurant also offers takeout and delivery.
 Outdoor dining is available during warm weather months.

 Modeled after dhabas—highway truck stops in India that serve inexpensive street food and snacks—the hole-in-the-wall Punjabi Dhaba lives up to its name by offering ridiculously cheap dishes.
 Try to ignore the blaring Bollywood music and the clanging of steel plates, and focus on the fresh, flavorful food.
 You’ll find everything from chicken tikka masala to tandoori chicken to saag paneer (homemade cheese cooked with spinach puree and light cream, served with rice).
 Be sure to try one of the restaurant’s delicious homemade yogurt lassi drinks.

 243 Hampshire St.

 With its sleek, eye-catching design, Moona is one of those restaurants that makes an impression the moment you step in.
-The classic eastern Mediterranean menu includes numerous “mezza,” or small-plate, options for sharing with friends, as well as entrées like lamb shish kebob and grilled whole fish.
-In the mood for brunch?
-Moona has that too.
-Try the Arabic breakfast (labneh, jam, soft-boiled egg, cucumbers, and tomatoes).
+The classic Eastern Mediterranean menu includes numerous “mezza,” (small-plate) options for sharing with friends, as well as entrées like slow-cooked lamb shoulder and grilled whole fish.

 The Thirsty Scholar